ilyas829/mental-health-crisis-monitor-/README.md

 | **Crisis Resource Delivery** | 100% for HIGH risk | Every high-risk conversation MUST receive crisis resources |
 | **Cost Efficiency** | 90% < $0.05/conv | Sustainable operations with Gemini Flash |

----

-## 🎥 3-Minute Video Walkthrough Script

-### Scene 1: Introduction (30 seconds)
-"Hi, I'm demonstrating a mental health crisis detection system that could save lives.
-Every 40 seconds, someone dies by suicide globally.
-People increasingly turn to AI chatbots for support, but current systems lack safety monitoring.
-Our solution uses Datadog's observability platform to detect crisis signals in real-time and automatically escalate to human responders."

-### Scene 2: System Overview (30 seconds)
-[Show dashboard]
-"This Datadog dashboard monitors our Vertex AI-powered chatbot in real-time.
-We track three critical areas: crisis detection metrics, LLM performance, and system health.
-The unique innovation is our multi-signal detection approach—we don't just look at keywords, we analyze behavioral patterns like late-night usage, rapid message frequency, and conversation escalation."

-### Scene 3: Crisis Detection Demo (60 seconds)
-[Run traffic generator]
-"Let me demonstrate.
-I'm simulating a high-risk conversation with suicide ideation.
-Watch what happens:
-1. The crisis score immediately spikes to 0.8
-2. Risk level turns RED for HIGH risk
-3. A Datadog event is created automatically
-4. Most importantly, a Case opens with full context
-5. The system provided 988 Suicide Lifeline resources to the user All of this happens in under 2 seconds—fast enough to maintain user engagement."

-[Show Datadog Case]
-"This Case gives our crisis team everything they need: conversation transcript, risk breakdown, behavioral flags, and an action item checklist.
-This is what sets us apart—actionable intelligence with context."

-### Scene 4: Innovation & Impact (60 seconds)
-[Show monitors and SLOs]
-"Our six detection rules cover everything from immediate crises to cost anomalies.
-Each has clear thresholds and actions.
-Our SLOs prioritize human safety: 100% crisis resource delivery for high-risk conversations is non-negotiable.

-The technical innovation is our three-tier detection system combining NLP, behavioral analysis, and operational monitoring.
-But the real innovation is the observability strategy: we built a system that not only detects crises but provides the context AI engineers need to continuously improve safety.

-And here's the best part: this entire system runs on Google Cloud's free tier and Datadog's trial.
-It's accessible to any organization wanting to build safer AI applications."

----

-## 💡 What Makes This Unique

-### 1. **Multi-Signal Detection**
-We don't just look for keywords.
-Our system analyzes:
-- Linguistic patterns (what they say)
-- Behavioral patterns (when/how they say it)
-- Conversation dynamics (how things escalate)
-- Operational metrics (system performance)

-### 2. **Actionable Intelligence**
-Every alert includes the context needed to act immediately:
-- Why the system flagged this conversation
-- What patterns led to the decision
-- What specific actions to take
-- What resources have been provided

-### 3. **Cost-Aware Safety**
-We track LLM costs while maintaining safety.
-Crisis conversations naturally use more tokens—that's okay.
-But we detect when costs spike for the wrong reasons (bugs, attacks).

-### 4. **Fully Free Deployment**
-- Google Cloud Run: 2M requests/month free
-- Vertex AI: $0.01875/1M tokens (Gemini Flash)
-- Datadog: 30-day trial (extendable)
-- Total cost for moderate usage: < $10/month

----

-## 📊 Expected Results

-After running the traffic generator through all scenarios:

 ### Crisis Detection Performance
 - **HIGH risk scenarios**: 100% detection rate